 So I don't know what that means.

-But if it were true that 25% of workers didn't have a way to meet their bills, which I hate to say it, but that feels like that might be about right, you know, based on my lived experience.
+But if it were true that 25% of workers didn't have a way to meet their bills, which I hate to say it, but that feels like that might be about right, based on my lived experience.

-I don't see many People who can pay their bills.
+I don't see many people who can pay their bills.

 Do you?